 Smailholm Tower is one of Historic Scotland's smallest but most characterful staffed properties, standing proud atop an interestingly rocky outcrop surrounded by otherwise gentle Borders scenery.
-The tower was built for the Pringle family in the fifteenth century with defence obviously in mind: the walls are nearly three metres thick in places.
-Inside, four storeys survive intact, although the rooms are given over to a slightly incongruous exhibition about Sir Walter Scott's ballads (though his family did have links to the castle).
+The tower was built for the Pringle family in the 15th century with defence obviously in mind: the walls are nearly three metres thick in places.
+Inside, 4 storeys survive intact, although the rooms are given over to a slightly incongruous exhibition about Sir Walter Scott's ballads (though his family did have links to the castle).
 A better reason to explore all the way to the top is the perfect panorama from the exposed battlements.
 The Eildon Hills, Cheviots and (apparently) Bamburgh Castle are all visible on a clear day - the latter 33 miles away across the English border.

-|[View north-west from the castle]|
+|[View northwest from the castle]|

 📌 Smailholm Tower ★★★☆☆

 Location: Minor road end a mile south of Smailholm, G.R.: NT 638347 ///launcher.brighter.army

 Open (2019): Daily, April to September